olcf/olcf-user-docs/software/profiling/Scorep.rst

       end subroutine foo

-In this case, "my_region" is the handle name of the region, "foo" is the string containing the region's unique name (this is the name that will show up in vampir), and ``SCOREP_USER_REGION_TYPE_COMMON`` identifies the type of the region.
+In this case, "my_region" is the handle name of the region which has to be defined with ``SCOREP_USER_REGION_DEFINE``.
+Additionally, "foo" is the string containing the region's unique name (this is the name that will show up in Vampir) and ``SCOREP_USER_REGION_TYPE_COMMON`` identifies the type of the region.
+Make note of the header files seen in the above example that are needed to include the Score-P macros.

 Below are some examples of manually instrumented regions using phase and loop types:

 .. code::